wrfchem-leeds/WRFotron/WRFotron_user_guide.md

 - Added the faster version of post.bash from Helen Burns in CEMAC.
     - Hard coded NCL and NCO commands in.
     - Also, removed the deletion of pre-processed and temporary wrfout files from the staging directory, as these are often needed for error diagnosis.
+#### d.
+WRFotron2.1 <a name="WRFotron2.1"/>
+- Changes relative to version 2.0:
+- WRF-Chem4.2
+    - Fixes the performance interval issue of WRFChem4.0.3 [here](https://github.com/wrfchem-leeds/WRFotron/issues/4).
+- If still use WRFChem3.7.1, then add aqueous chemistry in stratocumulus clouds in WRFChem3.7.1, using the solution [here](https://github.com/wrfchem-leeds/WRFotron/issues/5).
+- Refactored the GitHub repository:
+    - Focus on CEMAC WRFotron.
+    - Removed old WRFotron code but kept a reference to the settings they used in the user guide.
+    - Removed superfluous files.
+- Added no binding for MPI executions `-bind-to none` in `main.bash` and `main_restart.bash`.
+- Added NCO and chemistry variables list version checks to `main.bash` and `main_restart.bash`.
+- Changed the default memory per core to 2G for `main.bash` and `main_restart.bash`.
 ___
 ### 8. Miscellaneous <a name="misc"/>
 #### a.
 Recommendations <a name="recom"/>